10 Strange Animals and Where to Go to See Them

 These beautifully bizarre creatures might just be our favourites on this list!

-The pink fairy armadillo is a tiny creature found only in central Argentina, and they are so rare that scientists have not even been able to classify their conservation status.
+The pink fairy armadillo is a tiny creature found only in central Argentina, and they're so rare that scientists haven't been able to classify their conservation status.
 Small enough to fit in a human hand, these tiny armadillos are nocturnal and burrow in the ground.

 These are generally difficult to spot due to their shyness, but if you want to try, central Argentina is the place to go.